giuthas/patkit/README.md

 ### Installing for development

-TODO 0.14: Update this
+TODO 0.14: Write new instructions.

-To install all of the above and create a conda environment to run SATKIT in first install anaconda from the link above.
-Then install mamba because anaconda is unlikely to solve the dependencies correctly.
-Do this on the command line
-with: `conda install mamba -n base -c conda-forge`

-After you've (possibly forked and) cloned the repository from github with your favourite git tool, cd into the repository root.
-There you should find the file called `satkit_devel_conda_env.yaml` and `satkit_stable_conda_env.yaml`.

-#### Using SATKIT as a library in program development
+#### Using PATKIT as a library in program development

-If you are not going to work on SATKIT itself, you should setup the stable environment.
+If you are not going to work on PATKIT itself, you should setup the stable environment.
 To install the required packages and create the environment, run:
 `mamba env create -f satkit_stable_conda_env.yaml`